 A furnace is used to heat a building.
 Air is heated up in the furnace and then distributed throughout the building using the air ducts.
 The air ducts connect to both the furnace and air conditioner.
 They are the main transportation used for air.

 An air conditioner is the opposite of a furnace and yet its complement.
 An air conditioner cools a building and then, like a furnace, has its air delivered throughout the building by the air ducts.
 Both a furnace and air conditioner can be automatically or manually turned on.
 If a building’s temperature goes above or below than desired then an air conditioner or furnace will turn on.
 Air conditioners and furnaces are similar in the fact that they are both used to balance out the temperature of the air in a building.
 That’s their main purpose.

-The main parts of an HVAC system may not seem complex, but they are the foundation of an HVAC system.
+The main parts of an HVAC system may not seem complex, but they are the foundation of the system.
 Without them, an HVAC system can not exist.